 The Person and Work of the Holy Spirit:

-We believe that the Holy Spirit is a member of the Godhead and a person who convicts the world of sin, of righteousness, and of judgment; and that He is the supernatural agent in regeneration, baptizing all believers into the body of Christ one time at conversion (1 Cor.
+We believe that the Holy Spirit is a member of the Godhead and a person who convicts the world of sin, of righteousness, and of judgment; and that He is the supernatural agent in regeneration, baptizing all believers into the body of Christ at conversion (1 Cor.
 12:12-14), indwelling them and sealing them unto the day of redemption (John 16:8-11; 2 Cor.
 3:6; 1 Cor 12:12-14; Rom.
 8:9; Eph.
 5:18).

 We believe that man was created in the image and likeness of God, but that through Adam's sin, the race fell, inherited a sinful nature, and became alienated from God.
 Man has a radical propensity to sin, and of himself is utterly unable to remedy his lost condition (Gen. 1:26, 27; Rom.
 3:22, 23, 5:12; Eph.
 2:1-3, 12).